michael2012z/BitBible/markdown/KJV/files/Gen.md

 15. And Salah lived after he begat Eber four hundred and three years, and begat sons and daughters.

-16. And Eber lived four and thirty years, and begat Peleg:Peleg: Gr.
-Phalec
+16. And Eber lived four and thirty years, and begat Peleg:

 17. And Eber lived after he begat Peleg four hundred and thirty years, and begat sons and daughters.